 Unlike standard LEDs, UV-LEDs emit UV-C rays with a wavelength of approximately 280 nm or shorter.
-Out of the different bands of UV light, UV-C rays have the shortest wavelength range and the largest energy per photon in the ultraviolet spectrum.
+Out of the different bands of UV light, UV-C rays have the shortest wavelength range.
+They also have the largest energy per photon in the ultraviolet spectrum.

-As a result, UVC-LEDs are becoming increasingly more popular in germicidal devices such as UV cleansers, replacing standard UV lamps, such as mercury vapor lamps, mercury-Xenon lamps, and UV-C pulsed Xenon lamps.
+As a result, UV-C LEDs are becoming increasingly more popular in germicidal devices such as UV cleansers.
+They are replacing standard UV lamps, such as mercury vapor lamps, mercury-Xenon lamps, and UV-C pulsed Xenon lamps.

 Are UV-LEDs More Effective than Standard UV-Lamps?

 There are various ways in which UV-LEDs are superior to standard UV lamps.
 Thanks to the advancements in diode and lamp technology, scientists have witnessed that the irradiance produced by UV-LED light sources is increasing.

-Furthermore, due to their monochromatic nature, UV-LEDs can use specific wavelengths to target and disinfect specific molecular bonds.
-Knowing that each pathogen varies in its sensitivity to specific UV wavelengths, this indeed is very beneficial.
+Furthermore, due to their monochromatic nature, they can use specific wavelengths to target and disinfect specific molecular bonds.
+Knowing that each pathogen varies in its sensitivity to specific UV wavelengths is beneficial.
 Standard UV lamps, however, have a broader spectrum and require more energy.

 In comparison to incandescent lights, UV-LEDs are mercury-free and non-toxic.
 In additionally, they have a longer lifetime and have unlimited cycling throughout the day.
 And because they are solid-state light sources, they can be turned on and off instantaneously with no degradation.
 Standard UV lamps may require 30-60-second warm-up time and can degrade when being repeatedly turned on and off.

 What is important to keep in mind is that not all LEDs produce UV radiation.
-When certain decontamination sectors need LEDs to project UV-C light, they will be custom-ordered so that they release the optimum amount of UV radiation.
+When certain decontamination sectors need LEDs to project UV-C light, companies can custom-order them so that they release the optimum amount of UV radiation.

-However, standard LEDs emit zero UV radiation, making them very safe to use in our day-to-day lives but harmless to pathogens.
+However, standard LEDs emit zero UV radiation, making them safe to use in our day-to-day lives but harmless to pathogens.